saranshikens/Epoch-Spring-Camp/README.md

-I originally created these projects in Google Colab, so to run the code, click "Go to Colab".
+I originally created these projects in Google Colab.
+Most convenient way to look at the code would be to "Open in Colab".